 What is Exposure in Photography?

-In the simplest of terms, exposure for photographers refers to how an image is recorded by camera sensor.
-How light or how dark is it?
-Is it underexposed or overexposed?
-Basically, it helps determine how the image you shot will look like.
+In the simplest of terms, exposure for photographers refers to how an image is recorded by camera sensor and how much light is captured.
+Basically, it determines what the image you capture will look like.

 To achieve the right exposure, you need to consider three things: ISO, Aperture settings and the Shutter Speed.